 Quick guide to lawn beetle attack:

-A preventative spray with imidacloprid is warranted if;
+A preventative spray with the above chemicals is warranted if;

 - You experienced serious damage (bare patches, loose turf (easy to pull)) from either lawn beetles or lawn grubs last season.